Umar-Zak/Movee/README.md

 ## NB:

 Please note that, this was a fairly simple app which could have been implemented without Redux.
 However, the intention was to treat this project with extensibility in mind so it was structured with all best practices I could possibly think of.
 This is not to say that this project doesn't need improvement.
-Also note that sometimes no matter what you type, the API returns with same response data.
-I learned there was a limit of calls for non-patron users(I don't know how true this is).
-Please feel free to point out if I'm using it wrongly.
-I will appreciate.

 ## How to setup and run this project